Download the Full Report

 Intergenerational shared sites make common sense, in terms of reducing social isolation, creating livable communities and positively impacting participants’ lives.
 People of all ages have built-in opportunities to create meaningful relationships, find motivation, improve skills, and feel the joy of connection.
 In addition, shared sites create cost-efficiencies of sharing space, resources, personnel, rent and more.
 Shared sites have been documented and studied for decades, yet, they still have not proliferated across the United States.
 Why aren’t there more of them?
 Why aren’t shared sites in every community?

-“All In Together” provides several insights into the mystery.
+“The Best of Both Worlds” provides several insights into the mystery.

 To shed more light on possible factors that may be inhibiting or not encouraging the creation of more shared sites in the United States, we wanted to dig deeper into the challenges.
 We interviewed staff and/or board members of intergenerational shared sites, real estate development organizations and national policy and program experts.
-Our indepth interviews identified four key phases in the development and operation of shared sites where pivotal factors, challenges and strategies can be critical.
+Our in-depth interviews identified four key phases in the development and operation of shared sites where pivotal factors, challenges, and strategies can be critical.
 This report explores these phases and shares lessons learned from intergenerational shared sites around the country.